juan-ruiz/FrontendProject/readme.txt

- This is a vertical-scrolling single-page website to serve as a landing page for one of strv's project. it is composed of 1 index banner, an "About us" section, a "How it works" section, a comments section, a banner at the bottom of the page, and a footer with fb and twitter share buttons.
+ This is a vertical-scrolling single-page website to serve as a landing page. it is composed of 1 index banner, an "About us" section, a "How it works" section, a comments section, a banner at the bottom of the page, and a footer with fb and twitter share buttons.